-and a carrier protein produced by a method comprising the steps of:

-- (i) hydrolyzing a polysaccharide to produce oligosaccharides which have at least one terminal reducing group; and - (ii) reacting said oligosaccharides with diaminomethane in the presence of pyridine borane such that reduce animation occurs; and - (iii) reacting the animated oligosaccharide product of groups, one of which is capable of reacting with the terminal group of the activated oligosaccharide and the other which is capable of reacting with said carrier protein; and - (iv) reacting the activated oligosaccharide product of 25 (ii) with said carrier protein such that conjugation occurs.
+- 1. A vaccine comprising a covalent conjugate of an oligosaccharide and a carrier protein for eliciting an immune response to said oligosaccharide produced by a method comprising the steps of: - (i) reacting an oligosaccharide having a terminal reducing group with diaminomethane in the presence of pyridine borane such that reductive amination occurs; and - (ii) reacting the aminated oligosaccharide product of (i) with a molecule comprising two functional groups, one of which is capable of reacting with the terminal group of the activated oligosaccharide and the other which is capable of reacting with said carrier protein; and - (iii) reacting the activated oligosaccharide product of(ii) with said carrier protein such that conjugation occurs. - 2.
+A method of inducing immunity to an oligosaccharide in a mammal comprising administering an effective amount of a vaccine according to claim 1 to said mammal